Interview by Bilge Hasdemir

 Similarly, Ether consists of works through which the artist creates new ways to visually represent the phenomenon of gravity in the seemingly weightless form of sculpture.
 As if by hinting at the values of Japanese culture and spirituality, the droplets seem to sit in perfect balance and harmony.

-Primarily inspired by distortion and transformation, Kohei Nawa manipulates the viewer’s perception by using a wide range of materials and techniques.
+Primarily inspired by distortion and transformation, Kohei Nawa manipulates the viewer’s perception using various materials and techniques.
 He challenges the conventional repositories of dimension(ality) and expands the viewer’s experience at different levels.

 You have a PhD in Fine Art Sculpture, and your work delves deep into sensation and materiality.
 How and when does the interest in these come about?